CTR Announce $1.8B Lithium-Geothermal project

 Dallas, Texas, USA - Controlled Thermal Resources (CTR) announced the official launch of the company’s $1.8-billion Hell’s Kitchen lithium-geothermal project today.
 Speaking at the CG/LA North American Infrastructure Leadership Forum in Dallas, Texas Rod Colwell, CEO of Controlled Thermal Resources outlined the project to key infrastructure leaders in the United States.

 “Controlled Thermal Resources has developed an environmentally sustainable solution to produce battery-grade lithium products in a cost effective, real time process.
-CTR controls significant resources and land holdings within California’s Salton Sea geothermal field where geothermal brines contain large concentrations of lithium, among other valuable minerals.
-We expect to be in commercial operation, producing an estimated 75,000 tonnes of battery-grade lithium carbonate products per annum by 2022. ” Mr. Colwell said.
+CTR controls significant resources and land holdings within California’s Salton Sea geothermal field where geothermal brines contain large concentrations of lithium, among other valuable minerals. *We expect to be in commercial operation by 2023 with the first stage (15,000 tonnes LCE) of an estimated annual capacity of 75,000 tonnes of battery-grade lithium carbonate products,” Mr. Colwell said.

 “What makes the Salton Sea resource unique is the availability of abundant geothermal steam that allows the extraction and concentration of lithium products to occur in real time, versus environmentally hazardous, time consuming evaporation pond and open-cut mining methods.
 The by-product of all of this is clean, green lithium products and 100% renewable, baseload, geothermal energy.”